-Inspired by conversations with my father during the final year of his life, the work reflects how sight persists even as it fails.
-Using a modified camera lens, shifting colors and dissolving forms create a meditation on perception, memory, and resilience.
+Inspired by conversations with my father during the final year of his life, this diptych reflects how sight continues to flicker even as clarity gives way.
+Using a modified lens, the image loosens into shifting blue, violet, and white, where form moves between appearance and disappearance.
+What remains is a portrait shaped by unstable vision, memory, and the pressure of what cannot be fully held.

 Additional views and installation photos available upon request.